Skip to main content

 Motegrity (prucalopride succinate)

 Motegrity is a brand-name serotonin-4 (5-HT4) receptor agonist and is used to treat CIC in adults.
-It is now available as generic prucalopride succinate as well.
+It is also available as the generic prucalopride succinate.
 The usual dosage of Motegrity is 2 mg by mouth daily.
 Common side effects may include stomach problems like abdominal pain, nausea, vomiting, diarrhea, bloating, and gas.
 Headache, dizziness, and fatigue are also common side effects.

 Trulance (plecanatide)